Anatomy of a (p5.js) Sketch

 the scoping features of JS we always should use const

-to define our variables, never var
+and let to define our variables, never var.

-is for variables that change over the course of our programm,
+let is for variables that change over the course of our programm,

-is for constant variables. var
+const is for constant variables. var is

 the old way to declare variables and should be avoided since they